hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// Format of inputs is specific for payment method.
 Usually it should reference payment transaction
 /// with at least one output that corresponds to payment address that user owns.
 ///
-/// Note this endpoint is EXPERIMENTAL.
-Function signature and behaviour may change
-/// in the future releases.
-///
 /// #Params
 /// command_handle: Command handle to map callback to caller context.
 /// wallet_handle: wallet handle